RedisLabs/redisraft/README.md

 ### Testing

-The module includes a set of unit tests and integration tests.
+The module includes a minimal set of unit tests and integration tests.
 To run them you'll need:
 * lcov (for coverage analysis)
 * Python and nose (for flows tests)
 * redis-server in your PATH, or in `../redis/src`.